Weʼre raising £100,000 to fund a project to create a statue of Emily Williamson, founder of the Royal Society for the Protection of Birds.

 Who's the sculptor and what's the timeline?

 24 sculptors expressed an interest in the Emily Williamson Statue Competition, from New York to Tuscany, Manchester to Brighton.
-We've whittled these down to a long list of 12, and now want to hear your thoughts.
-VOTE for your favourite entries.
-Shortlist of four announced 1 March 2021.
+12 entries made the longlist, and 6000 members of the public voted for their favourite in February 2021.

-Four bronze maquettes will be unveiled in July 2021, at the centenary of the Plumage Act .
-We hope to do this at Fletcher Moss Park.
+We now have a shortlist of four: (below, L-R) Eve Shepherd, Billie Bond, Clare Abbatt and Laury Dizengremel are currently working on bronze maquettes of Emily Williamson, to be unveiled in July 2021, at the centenary of the Plumage Act.
+We plan to do this at Fletcher Moss Park, Didsbury.

 Maquettes will then tour RSPB visitor centres throughout Britain, with the public voting on their favourite entry.